Babyeggz/CyberDump/Community.md

-# Be A Part of the Community!
+# Be a part of the community!

 ## Who to follow?
 - @lennyzeltser